- About Us

 To complete a daily work-as-practice period (a ‘yogi job’), as health permits.

-To participate in two interviews each week with your Forest Refuge teachers.
+To participate in two meetings each week with your Forest Refuge teachers.

 To attend each dharma talk in the meditation hall.